-It’s likely that everyone will buy a used car at least once in their life.
+Most people will buy a used car at least once in their life.
 It can be an exciting, maddening, and intimidating experience.
-But if you do it right, it can mean the difference between a lemon and a true cherry of a ride (see what we did there?).
+But if you do it right, it can mean the difference between a lemon and a cherry on top (see what we did there?).
 Luckily, we’ve learned a few things along the way that can help you make sense of it all.
 Here’s how to test drive a used car, in a nifty checklist.

 Before you head out to do the test drive, do some research.
 It’s easy to access a mound of information on pretty much any car via the (sometimes) trusty internet.
 Will you be looking at a Pontiac Aztek because you loved Breaking Bad?
 Chances are there’s a forum that specializes in Azteks where you can find a buyer’s guide.
 Go into the test drive knowing what to look for and what to ask about, such as common maintenance items and maladies.
 Speaking of asking good questions…

 Test Drive Pro Tip #2: Ask All the Questions

 Asking questions of the owner is absolutely critical and can be as elucidating as driving the car.
 You want to hit the owner with some great questions, not just “what’s she do in the quarter bro?”
 You want to buy a car from a person you trust, and you want to get a sense for what ownership is like, and why the owner would want to end their relationship with the vehicle.
 Some important questions:

 - Why are you selling the car?

 - How long have you owned it, and are you the first owner?

 - Has the car been in an accident?

 - What have you used it for?
 (If their answer is racing, pass)

 - Has it given you any trouble?